weiganghuang/holops-1803/task1.md

     **Option 1: Edit ~/packages/L2Vpn/templates/L2Vpn-template.xml from
  NSO server, using `vi` for example;**

-    **Option 2: At the [nso@nso ~]$ prompt, enter code ~/packages/L2Vpn/templates/L2Vpn-template.xml.
+    **Option 2: At the [nso@nso ~]$ prompt, enter `code ~/packages/L2Vpn/templates/L2Vpn-template.xml`.
 This automatically launches the file in Visual Studio Code You can edit the file directly in Visual Studio Code.**

 1. Edit file ~/packages/L2Vpn/templates/L2Vpn-template.xml.
 Replace
     the contents of the block of `<config-template